 Iowa DNR developed standard operating procedures for fisheries sampling in 2012.
 However, these do not align with newly created North American standards.
-This can limit collaboration with other agencies and data sharing.
-Sampling instructions or design may not be adequately detailed, despite evidence that minor differences within a single tool may affect results.
+Differences in sampling methods can limit collaboration and data sharing with other agencies.
+Sampling protocals or design may not be adequately detailed, despite evidence that minor differences within a single tool may affect results.
 For example, Iowa fisheries biologists routinely use modified fyke nets to catch structure-oriented fish species in deep lakes, reservoirs, and large rivers.
 Differences in design such as trap dimensions, mesh size, funnel size, and number of hoops can change the fish captured and/or retained.
 Similar issues may affect other sampling tools, but are unknown due to a lack of research.
 An examination of current sampling methods and possible revisions is needed to ensure data quality and long-term dataset viability.

 The modified fyke net was the first tool studied.
 A survey of modified fyke net dimensions was done in all fifty states during the fall of 2014 and yielded a wide variety of descriptions, all referred to as a “modified fyke net.”
 Three of these net designs were tested in Lake Ahquabi during September 2015 and compared for their ability to catch and hold fish.
-Results show that two net designs held more fish than the third design, but may or may not have been different from each other.
-So, the two designs were tested again for their ability to hold fish in September 2016 at Williamson Pond and West Lake Osceola.
-Extra catch information was also taken from lakes and reservoirs across the state to help decide if catch rates were different.
+Results showed that two net designs held more fish than the third design, but may or may not have been different from each other.
+The two more effective designs were tested again for their ability to hold fish in September 2016 at Williamson Pond and West Lake Osceola.
+Extra catch information was also taken from lakes and reservoirs across Iowa to help determine if catch rates were different.
 One net design yielded higher and more reliable catch rates for target fish species and was recommended as the statewide standard for modified fyke nets.
 Additional netting studies may be conducted for unbaited hoop nets, which could improve fisheries monitoring in shallow natural lakes.